Wilderness Base Camp Program

 Most campers choose the Base Camp program, which combines in-camp activities with time backpacking out on the trail.

-Each base-camp session also includes multi-day backpacking trips (one trip for the ten-day introductory program, two trips for the fifteen-day program).
+Each base-camp session also includes multi-day backpacking trips (one trip for the ten-day program, two trips for the fifteen-day program).
 The hikes are planned to be compatible with campers’ age, interests and abilities.
-The three- to four-day long hikes are led by trained, experienced Unalayee staff, equipped with two-way radios and other safety gear.
+The three- to four-day long hikes are led by trained, experienced Camp U staff, equipped with two-way radios and other safety gear.
 The hikes go out into the surrounding wilderness to visit nearby lakes and creeks.
 Sometimes a hike is organized around a special theme, such as gourmet trail cooking or natural history.
 These wilderness adventures are often the highlight of the summer.

 Unalayee’s base camp program creates a supportive community where friendship and cooperation flourish.
 Working together, campers learn new skills, build self-confidence and develop self-sufficiency, all while exploring a spectacular wilderness summer camp setting.